olivia-mauger/tutorials/docs/source/variables.rst

     String restaurantName = "Taco Tuesday";
     boolean isHungry = true;

 The most important thing to note here is how the variables are named.
 For example, ``restaurantName`` is a ``String`` variable.
-Notice how I did not name it ``RestaurantName`` or ``restaurantname``.
+Notice how we did not name it ``RestaurantName`` or ``restaurantname``.
 Although using these names would not cause a compile error, it is good programming practice to use **CamelCase** notation: where the first word in a sequence of words (that are not separated by spaces) begins with a lowercase letter and the rest begin with uppercase letters.
 The same goes for the ``boolean`` variable ``isHungry``.
 In addition to using CamelCase notation, it is also a good idea to make sure your variable names are descriptive of their purpose.
 In this case, if this was a program for a Restaurant, ``isHungry`` would be used to tell if a certain customer is hungry -- as can be inferred from the variable's name.

 .. note:: Your code will not compile if you have spaces in variable names, e.g. ``restaurant name``